ceramicartist

 Experiencing the everyday struggles of survival in such a harsh environment was sobering.
 The Siberian winters and encroaching Gobi sandstorms made life difficult for the Mongolians living an isolated eighteen hours by car from the nearest city.
 The landscape of the eastern steppe was flat and infinite, seemingly at the farthest edge of the world.
 Its vastness created a sense of solitude, simultaneously comforting and frightening.
 My surroundings would absorb me completely, leading to a great deal of self-reflection.
 I often find myself trying to evoke that same mental space in the work that I make today, work that will break life down to a root understanding or provide a moment of clarity about the meaning of my own existence within the world.

 Erica Iman makes hand-built, one-of-a-kind vessels that are often reflective of forms or fragments found in nature.
-She enjoys the raw material properties of clay and minerals and is continuously experimenting with these materials and processes to advance her work.
+She enjoys the raw material properties of clay and minerals and is continuously experimenting with these materials and processes to advance both her paintings and ceramic work.

 Erica received her BFA in Ceramics and BSE in Art from the University of Missouri Columbia in 2005 and obtained her MFA in Ceramics from Southern Illinois University Edwardsville in 2012.
 Between earning her degrees she served 2 years in the U.S. Peace Corps on the Eastern Steppe of Mongolia and was a selected participant in the International Workshop for Ceramic Arts in Tokoname,(IWCAT) Japan program in 2007.

-Erica has taught in various schools and community arts centers and is currently a studio artist in Kansas City and a founding member of the KC Urban Potters.
 She was awarded second place in the San Angelo National Ceramic Competition with the work being purchased by the San Angelo Museum of Fine Art, was selected for the 2013 NCECA Biennial Earth/Energy, and recently received an honorable mention in the 10th International Ceramics Competition, Mino, Japan.
+In 2017 Erica was invited to make work for Steinbeisser’s Experimental Gastronomy project in Saratoga, California, headed by chefs David Kinch, Corey Lee and Daniel Patterson.